Related Services

 Complications of right-sided heart failure can include:

-• Heart attack: The heart muscle is damaged permanently by the lack of blood flow to the heart for an extended period of time.
+- Heart attack: The heart muscle is damaged permanently by the lack of blood flow to the heart for an extended period.

-• Liver damage: Fluid backing up from the heart puts pressure on the liver that can cause scarring, which makes it harder for the liver to function properly.
+- Liver damage: Fluid backing up from the heart puts pressure on the liver which can cause scarring, which makes it harder for the liver to function properly.

 Next Steps with MyChart